-90.842 Law in Developing Societies S2 Hpw4
+90.842 Law in Developing Societies S1 Hpw4 C3

 The changes taking place in the traditional legal systems of societies in Asia, the Pacific Basin and Africa.
-Changes from 'westernization' of the law by its codification, development of new adjudicative forms, and the emergence of a 'western' trained legal profession.
+Changes from 'westernization' of the law by its codification, development of new dispute settlement forms, and the emergence of a 'western' trained legal profession.
 The legal systems of these societies have also been affected by major changes in social structure caused by mass migration to the cities, centralization of political authority and localization and nationalization of commercial activity.
-Few of the societies (most notably Japan) have been successful in their adaption of western law, most have resisted 'westernization'.
-The reciprocal adjustment between traditional and western legal forms.
-Topics: the nature and function of customary laws and customary dispute-settling institutions: the role of received western law and its distinctive methods of dispute settlement; and the measures taken by the relevant societies to incorporate this received law, to codify their customary laws and generally to reform their legal institutions; the changes to family and law; the role of the legal profession; and the problems of economic development.
+Few of the societies have been wholly successful in their adaptation of western law, most have resisted 'westernization' to some degree.
+The attempted integration of traditional and western legal forms.
+Topics: the nature and function of customary laws and customary disputesettling institutions; the role of received western law and its distinctive methods of dispute settlement; and the measures taken by the relevant societies to incorporate this received law, to codify their customary laws and generally to reform their legal institutions; the changes to family and law; the role of the legal profession; and the problems of economic development.
 Aims to enable the Australian law student to have a more flexible approach to his/her own legal system.
-By understanding the variety of institutions in other societies, particularly in regard to informal methods of dispute settlement, the student is more able to perceive the reforms needed to the legal institutions of his or her own rapidly changing society.